mcharouk/aws/DevelopingOnAWS/Module_7/DynamoDB_Local/README_DEMO.md

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```

+* takes a few seconds
+* do not execute it with powershell editor, only CMD prompt
+* localpath : C:\Users\charouk.m\Documents\Applications\dynamodb_local

 ### Notes

 * There is a docker image that does not work with Rancher Desktop
 * It can be attached as a Maven Dependency too

 ## Commands